-This has become an annual event sponsored by Baylor Law School and other organizations for the benefit of the Central Texas community.
+The People's Law School has become an annual event sponsored by Baylor Law and other organizations for the benefit of the Central Texas community.
 It is absolutely free to attend and is your opportunity to learn some fundamentals that may help you in your day-to-day personal and business life or satisfy your curiosity about the law and how it works.

 This course provides an overview of issues important to senior citizens and those who care about them, including a review of long-term care planning, including Medicaid eligibility.